pods-framework/pods/readme.txt

 = 2.8.23 - July 4th, 2022 =

+* Tweak: Added support for exporting post types and taxonomies to PHP for debugging purposes.
+While logged in as an admin, add `?pods_debug_register_export=1` to expose textareas on the page to get the code. (@sc0ttkclark)
+* Tweak: Added support for new `{@_current_page}` calculation value. (@sc0ttkclark)
+* Tweak: Added support for calculation values in conditional display tags like `[if field="_position" value="2"]`. #6513 (@sc0ttkclark)
+* Fixed: Resolved revision issues when `revisions_to_keep_limit` is set to 0 in the post type.
+It was supposed to see 0 and use the default revision limit.
+Instead, it was disabling the revisions for that post type. #6499 (@sc0ttkclark)
-* Fixed: Resolved potential PHP warnings on certain sites by preparing SQL queries ahead of other string-related processing. #6556 #6555 #6554 (@JoryHogeveen, @sc0ttkclark)
+* Fixed: Resolved potential PHP warnings on certain sites by preparing SQL queries separately from other string processing. #6556 #6555 #6554 (@JoryHogeveen, @sc0ttkclark)
+* Fixed: Resolved potential PHP notices when getting table information in `PodsData::table()`. (@JoryHogeveen)
+* Fixed: Resolved potential PHP type conversion warnings by passing `SORT_REGULAR` to `array_unique()`` in the File field saving process. (@JoryHogeveen)
+* Fixed: Pods Auto Templates defaults for some fields were set to "true" and that is now treated as empty.
+The default for those fields are now empty as intended.
+This resolves notices on the Edit Pod screen about templates being used for Archives when Archives are disabled, but there was no template intentionally set for Archive. (@sc0ttkclark)

 = 2.8.22.1 - July 3rd, 2022 =